Vita & Contact

 Books

-Native American Sovereignty on Trial: A Handbook With Cases, Laws, and Documents (2003) (textbook from leading academic publisher ABC-CLIO)
+Native American Sovereignty on Trial: A Handbook With Cases, Laws, and Documents (2003) (textbook from leading academic publisher ABC-CLIO, now an imprint of Bloomsbury Publishing)

 Faculty Editor, Thomas Jefferson School of Law Research Paper Series, Legal Scholarship Network, Social Science Research Network (SSRN) (2007–16) (Vols.
 9–18) (managed and edited online postings of scholarly papers by more than two dozen faculty colleagues)